 Many of the changes enacted after the spill are now required by law.
-Regulations have been strengthened to protect Prince William Sound.
-The transformation of the system began almost immediately.
+Regulations have been strengthened to protect our region.

-Changes to Alaska's Laws and Regulations
+| Changes to Alaska's Laws and Regulations |

 Prior to the Exxon Valdez spill, the oil spill contingency plans for Prince William Sound lacked detail and were not effectively implemented.
-Spill response duties were assigned to personnel with other day-to-day operational tasks and equipment was not adequately maintained and available.
+Spill response duties were assigned to personnel with other day-to-day operational tasks, and equipment was not adequately maintained and available.

 As a result, the initial response in 1989 was slow, ineffective, and poorly coordinated.